Alicloud-Academy/function-compute/meme-maker/README.md

 From the `fc-function` directory, you'll need to run `fun build` which will build your function and pull in any external dependencies (from apt or pip) defined in `fun.yml`.
 Finally, run `fun deploy` to deploy your code onto Alibaba Cloud. `fun deploy` will look at the contents of `template.yml` to determine how your function (and the service containing it) should be named, as well as any triggers that should be configured (in this case, an HTTP trigger).

+So remember, the steps to deploy are:

+1. `fun build`
+2. `fun deploy`

+That's it!
+See the section below to learn how to generate valid URI strings to actually call the new FC function via curl or your favorite web browser.

 ### Testing it out

 One of the outputs returned by `fun deploy` is the URL endpoint of our new Function Compute function.
 But how can we generate a URL with the correct parameters `imgUrl`, `topText`, and `bottomText`?
 And how will we handle encoding special characters?